 According to Google Earth, the length of Saddle Mountains is 85 km as measured along its ridge crest (A to A').
-An as-the-crow-flies measurement would be shorter.
+An as-the-crow-flies measurement would be slightly shorter.
 The range changes structurally west of Badger Gap and becomes the Boylston Mountains.
-The range terminates near Scooteney Reservoir/Hwy 17 at the Palouse Slope.
-For some reason, geological reports from past decades give a length for the Saddle Mountains that is much greater (>100 km).
+The range terminates near Scooteney Reservoir/Hwy 17 (western edge of Palouse Slope).
+For some reason, geological reports from past decades indicate the length of the Saddle Mountains is much greater (>100 km).

 Contact between Savage Island lakebeds and the overlying cemented fan gravels.
 Do these CaCO3 stringers predate or postdate the fanglomerate?

 Several sandy beds containing soft sediment deformation structures certainly predate deposition of the fanglomerate and appear syn-sedimentary (soupy lake bottom sediments).

 I counted 8 separate deformed layers in Savage Island sediments exposed at the SSD Outcrop.
 Each set of deformation structures is truncated at its top along a clean, horizontal surface and flat-lying lakebeds.
 Deformed zones are slightly sandier, but not by much.
 Cementation in the deformed zones comes and goes.

 Truncated tops of centimeter-scale SSD zones.